Click for ALL Genioplasty (Chin Surgery) clinics in the UK & Ireland registered and verified by Consulting Room.

 Genioplasty is a cosmetic surgery that is used to improve the appearance of or reposition a person’s chin.
-Whilst many facial surgeries focus on the nose and eyes – in fact, rhinoplasty, which is surgery to reshape the nose, is still one of the most popular plastic surgeries available with over 243,000 surgeries taking place in 2011 in the United States alone, many surgeons agree than genioplasty can dramatically improve the profile and overall appearance of a person’s face, as it can have a significant effect on facial symmetry.
+Whilst many facial surgeries focus on the nose and eyes, many surgeons agree than genioplasty can dramatically improve the profile and overall appearance of a person’s face, as it can have a significant effect on facial symmetry.

 Genioplasty dates back hundreds of years, when materials such as paraffin, ivory and methylmethacrylate were used to define the shape of the chin, but modern genioplasty dates back to the 1940s, when bony osteotomy techniques were first used to shape the chin.